Clutch rating 5.0

 IoT-Based Condition Monitoring and Predictive Maintenance

 We designed and implemented an IoT-based condition monitoring and predictive maintenance platform enabling continuous, real-time diagnostics of complex equipment and a shift from reactive to data-driven, optimized maintenance.
-It aggregates historical failure and service data to establish an equipment health baseline that drives automated maintenance planning, reducing downtime, improving asset utilisation, and more.
+It aggregates historical failure and service data to establish an equipment health baseline that drives automated maintenance scheduling, reducing downtime and improving asset utilization.

 AI-Powered Anomaly Detection and Predictive Analytics for Infrastructure

-We design an IoT and AI-driven monitoring platforms, enabling autonomous anomaly detection across distributed networks and reducing incident response time from 24 h to 15–30 min.
+We design IoT and AI-driven monitoring platforms that enable autonomous anomaly detection across distributed networks, reducing incident response time between 24 hours and 15-30 minutes.
 They combine device integration with server-side analytics to deliver continuous monitoring, anomaly detection, and failure analysis.
-Real-time data processing enables identification of leaks, blockages, theft, and usage irregularities
+Real-time data processing supports identification of leaks, blockages, theft, and usage irregularities.

 Related case study